Tour Questions? Call 425-608-4217

 Today we'll bid goodbye to Dingle as our bus transports us across the Emerald Isle to Dublin.
 On our way we'll stop to tour one of Ireland's most historic and evocative sights: the Rock of Cashel.
 St. Patrick himself was here more than 1,500 years ago, and ever since, the Rock has been the spiritual heart of Ireland.
 From the craggy remains of the cathedral and castle to the views stretching out across the Plain of Tipperary, this is where the Irish in you will stir from head to toe.
 Upon arrival in Dublin we'll stretch our legs with a neighborhood orientation walk, followed by dinner together.
 Sleep in Dublin (3 nights).
 Bus: 6 hrs.
 Walking: light.

-Today we'll drive an hour out of Dublin to one of Europe’s premier archaeological sites: the ancient tombs of Brú na Bóinne.
-Predating Stonehenge by a thousand years and the pyramids at Giza by 500, these massive “passage tombs” of Newgrange and Knowth are windows into a mysterious, pre-Celtic Ireland, just as it was pulling itself up and out of the Stone Age.
-This afternoon we’ll return to Dublin to tour a different monument: the Guinness Storehouse, home of Ireland’s national beer.
-From here, you’ll be free to make your way back to our hotel neighborhood (saints be praised, the Guinness brewery is on the way), where the rest of the afternoon and evening are yours to explore more of diverse, dynamic Dublin.
+Today we'll drive an hour out of Dublin to one of Europe's premier archaeological sites: the ancient tombs of Brú na Bóinne.
+Predating Stonehenge by a thousand years and the pyramids at Giza by 500, these massive "passage tombs" of Newgrange and Knowth are windows into a mysterious, pre-Celtic Ireland, just as it was pulling itself up and out of the Stone Age.
+This afternoon we'll return to Dublin to tour a different monument: the Guinness Storehouse, home of Ireland's national beer.
+From here, you'll be free to make your way back to our hotel neighborhood.
+The rest of the afternoon and evening are yours to explore more of diverse, dynamic Dublin.
 Bus: 2 hrs.
 Walking: moderate.

 Day 7: The Historic Heart of Dublin